kiriloman/Multitape-Non-Deterministic-Turing-Machine/README.md

 # Multitape Non Deterministic Turing Machine Simulator
 An ```accept state``` seeking multitape non deterministic Turing machine simulator allows you to write and execute any Turing machine program with respect to **Syntax** and no constraints on the amount of tapes.
+In non deterministic cases it uses [Breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search) to find a path to a halting state, preferably a halt-accept state.

 ## Getting Started
 To obtain a copy of the simulator just download Turing Machine.jar